United National Party: Dudley Senanayake era (1952–1953)

-In July 1951, long-standing UNP stalwart Solomon West Ridgeway Dias Bandaranaike, a Buddhist nationalist leader known for his centre-left views, quit the UNP to found the Sri Lanka Freedom Party (SLFP) as a balancing force between the UNP and Marxist parties.
-In March 1952, Prime Minister Senanayake died in a riding accident and was succeeded by his son Dudley Senanayake.
+In July 1951, long-standing UNP stalwart S. W. R. D. Bandaranaike, a Buddhist nationalist leader known for his centre-left views, defected from the UNP to form the Sri Lanka Freedom Party (SLFP) as a balancing force between the UNP and Marxist parties.
+In March 1952, prime minister Senanayake died in a horseback accident and was succeeded by his son Dudley Senanayake.

 During his tenure, Dudley Senanayake launched several projects to further develop the agricultural sector and was termed "Bath Dun Piya" (English: the father who offered free rice to the nation).
 To improve the agricultural sector, he created Bathalegoda Paddy research centre, Thalawakele Tea research centre and Lunuwila Coconut research centre.
 He also founded Moratuwa University, Ampara Higher Technology Institution, and many technical colleges.
 During this period, Bhikku University commenced and Poya was declared a government-recognized holiday.

 Kotelawala era (1953–1958)

-The UNP attempted to reduce the rice ration, resulting in the 1953 Hartal (general strike and protest), which led to the resignation of Prime Minister Dudley Senanayake.
+The UNP attempted to reduce the rice ration, resulting in the 1953 Hartal (general strike and protest), which led to the resignation of prime minister Dudley Senanayake.
 He was succeeded by his cousin, Colonel Sir John Kotelawala, who launched several major power generation and infrastructure projects.
 These include: the Lakshapana hydropower project; Bambalapitiya, a housing project for the homeless; modernizing of the Ratmalana Airport; construction of the Kelaniya Bridge; and the development of Buddhist religious sites.

-There was growing disaffection with the UNP particularly because of its support of minority religious groups – most notably Catholics – to the consternation of the predominantly Buddhist Sinhalese.
+There was growing dissatisfaction with the UNP particularly because of its support of minority religious groups – most notably Catholics – to the consternation of the predominantly Buddhist Sinhalese.
 Bandaranaike was able to take advantage and lead the SLFP to victory in the 1956 elections, while the UNP returned only eight members to parliament.
 Kotelawala stepped down as party leader and went into self-imposed exile in the United Kingdom.